Skip to main content

 There are different types of treatment for children with infantile choriocarcinoma of the liver.
 You and your child's care team will work together to decide treatment.
 Many factors will be considered, such as your child's overall health and whether the cancer is newly diagnosed or has come back.

-Your child’s treatment plan will include information about the cancer, the goals of treatment, treatment options, and the possible side effects.
-It will be helpful to talk with your child’s care team before treatment begins about what to expect.
-For help every step of the way, see our downloadable booklet, Children with Cancer: A Guide for Parents.
+Your child's treatment plan will include information about the cancer, the goals of treatment, treatment options, and the possible side effects.
+It will be helpful to talk with your child's care team before treatment begins about what to expect.
+For help every step of the way, visit our booklet, Children with Cancer: A Guide for Parents.

 Surgery